-Riot takes control of an existing practice
+Riot takes control of an already existing practice

 Needham justified the decision by stating that sports betting already occurs, often clandestinely and without regulation.
-For example, Sportradar recorded over $10.7 billion in bets related to League of Legends, most of it on unlicensed platforms.
+For example, Sportradar recorded over US$10.7 billion in bets related to League of Legends, most of it on unlicensed platforms.

-Protective measures and focus on competitive integrity
+Protective measures and a focus on competitive integrity

 To mitigate risks, Riot will implement three pillars of protection: